Find Affordable College Courses

 Journalism majors at Middle Tennessee State University take out an average of $23,037 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $145.

-Georgia College & State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+Georgia College & State University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
+It came in at #10 on the list.
 Georgia College is a moderately-sized public school located in the distant town of Milledgeville.

 Women make up 73% of the journalism majors at the school.